deenhe91/project-LGBTQmovie/README.md

 ## project-movie
-Analysis of LGBTQ representation in movies across five countries, across five years.
+Analysis of gender representation in movies across time.